-How is Japan, constantly changing, perceived by the world?
-How is the "Japan Brand" – its tourism, food, products, and more – evaluated overseas?
+How is today's rapidly changing Japan perceived by people around the world?
+How is the "Japan brand"—including its tourism, food, and products—evaluated overseas?

-We present results from the "Japan Brand Survey 2017," conducted in 20 countries and regions worldwide from February to March 2017.
-This time, we focus on "Things People Want to Do in Japan."
+Here are the results of the "Japan Brand Survey 2017" conducted in 20 countries and regions worldwide from February to March 2017.
+This time, we focus on "Things to Do in Japan."

-A. "Eating Japanese Food" ranked first in most areas; "Shopping" remains popular, especially in East Asia
+A. "Eating Japanese food" ranked first in most areas, while "shopping" remained popular, especially in East Asia

-Overall, the top three activities remained unchanged from last year: 1st "Eat Japanese food," followed by "Visit natural/scenic spots" and "Shopping."
+Overall, the top three activities remained unchanged from last year: 1st "Eat Japanese food," followed by "Visit natural/scenic spots" and "Go shopping."

-While East Asian countries favored "Shopping" and Western countries preferred "Visiting historical sites/buildings" – trends continuing from last year – the results showed stronger country-specific characteristics.
+While "Shopping" remains popular in East Asian countries and "Visiting historical sites/buildings" in Europe and America, as seen last year, the results show stronger country-specific characteristics.

-While broad regional trends exist, each country seems to be developing its own popular ways to enjoy Japan.
+While broad regional trends exist, it seems each country is developing its own popular ways to enjoy Japan.

 <Overview of the Japan Brand Survey 2017>

-● Purpose: To understand overseas consumers' perceptions and actual behaviors regarding the overall "Japan Brand"—including Japanese food, tourism, and Japanese products—and support corporate marketing activities.
+● Purpose: To understand overseas consumers' perceptions and actual behavior regarding the overall "Japan Brand"—including Japanese food, tourism, and Japanese products—and support corporate marketing activities.

 ●Target Areas: 20 countries/regions